top of page

 Candle Shapes and Styles to Consider

-• Small jar candles for controlled scent throw
+• Small jar candles offer controlled scent throw.

-• Simple vessels that look neat on sinks or shelves
+• Simple vessels look neat on sinks or shelves.

-• Compact decorative shapes that enhance the space without clutter
+• Compact decorative shapes enhance the space without clutter.

 Best Scented Candles for the Home Office

 A home office needs a scent that supports focus.
-The right candle should feel clear and steady, helping you stay productive without becoming distracting.
+The right candle feels clear and steady.
+It helps you stay productive without becoming distracting.

 Scent Families That Work Well